dimgeorgiev1976/scripts/README.md

 JavaScript’s loose typing is a big benefit here because we are not burdened with a type system that is concerned about the lineage of classes.
 Instead, we can focus on the character of their contents

+The rule is simple: when the property names are small sequential integers, you should use an array.
+Otherwise, use an object

+JavaScript has C syntax, but its blocks don’t have scope.
+In most languages, it is generally best to declare variables at the site of first use.
+That turns out to be a bad practice in JavaScript because it does not have block scope.
+It is better to declare all variables at the top of each function.

+A global variable is a variable that is visible in every scope.
+Use of global variables degrades the reliability of the programs that use them.
+If the subprograms happen to have global variables that share the same names, then they will interfere with each other and likely fail, usually in difficult to diagnose ways.
+The problem with JavaScript isn’t just that it allows them, it requires them.
+JavaScript does not have a linker.
+All compilation units are loaded into a common global object.
+There are three ways to define global variables.
+The first is to place a var statement outside of any function: var foo = value;
+The second is to add a property directly to the global object.
+The global object is the container of all global variables. window.foo = value;
+The third is to use a variable without declaring it.
+This is called implied global: foo = value;
+JavaScript uses the block syntax, but does not provide block scope: a variable declared in a block is visible everywhere in the function containing the block.

+# Object
+JavaScript’s objects are never truly empty because they can pick up members from the prototype chain.
+Sometimes that matters

+# eval
+The eval function passes a string to the JavaScript compiler and executes the result.
+It is the single most misused feature of JavaScript.
+The eval function also compromises the security of your application because it grants too much authority to the eval’d text.
+When given string arguments, setTimeout and setInterval act as eval.
+The string argument form also should be avoided.

+# A function statement is shorthand for a
+var statement with a function value.
+The statement: function foo( ) {} means about the same thing as: var foo = function foo( ) {};
+To use the language well, it is important to understand that functions are values. function statements are subject to hoisting.
+This means that regardless of where a function is placed, it is moved to the top of the scope in which it is defined.
+It turns out that most browsers allow function statements in if statements, but they vary in how that should be interpreted.
+That creates portability problems

+# new
+JavaScript’s new operator creates a new object that inherits from the operand’s prototype member, and then calls the operand, binding the new object to this.
+This gives the operand (which had better be a constructor function) a chance to customize the new object before it is returned to the requestor.

+# JSLint expects that all variables and functions will be declared before they are used
+or invoked.
+This allows it to detect implied global variables.
+It is also good practice because it makes programs easier to read.

+A global declaration comment can be used to list all of the names that you are intentionally using as global variables.
+JSLint can use this information to identify misspellings and forgotten var declarations.
+A global declaration can look like this:
+/*global getElementByAttribute, breakCycles, hanoi */

+# Expression Statements
+An expression statement is expected to be an assignment, a function/method call, or delete.
+All other expression statements are considered errors.

+# for in Statement
+The for in statement allows for looping through the names of all of the properties of an object.
+Unfortunately, it also loops through all of the members that were inherited through the prototype chain.
+This has the bad side effect of serving up method functions when the interest is in the data members.
+The body of every for in statement should be wrapped in an if statement that does filtering. if can select for a particular type or range of values, it can exclude functions, or it can exclude properties from the prototype.
+For example: for (name in object) {
+ if (object.hasOwnProperty(name)) {
+ ....
+ }
+}
+# switch Statement
+A common error in switch statements is to forget to place a break statement after each case, resulting in unintended fall-through.
+JSLint expects that the statement before the next case or default is one of these: break, return, or throw.

+# JSLint expects that:
+• A var will be declared only once, and that it will be declared before it is used.
+• A function will be declared before it is used.
+• Parameters will not also be declared as vars.
+JSLint does not expect:
+• The arguments array to be declared as a var.
+• That a variable will be declared in a block.
+This is because JavaScript blocks do not have block scope.
+This can have unexpected consequences, so define all variables at the top of the function body

+JSLint expects labels only on statements that interact with break: switch, while, do, and for.
+JSLint expects that labels will be distinct from variables and parameters.

 # JavaScript_Patterns_(2010)
 literals such as object,array, and regular expression literals